dhis2/design-system/atoms/elevation.md

 ### Elevation vs. Stacking

 Keep in mind that elevation only applies to elements in the base application layer.
 Modals, popovers and other elements can appear above an e400 element because they occupy their own layer.
-This behaviour defined by the Stacking system.
+This behavior defined by the Stacking system.
 Read more about the stacking of layers [here](../principles/layout.md).

 ---